DeqingQu/Quantop/README.md

 Claim1: The portfolio using hedge strategy can achieve higher excess returns than traditional strategies.<br>
 Claim2: The portfolio using hedge strategy can achieve lower risk of volatility than traditional strategies.<br>
 Claim3: The Quantop can offer RESTful APIs for automated trades.
+(It will be completed before the end of October)

 + Train a model using RNN on GOOG.csv
 ```